 What growing regions are not linked to the outbreak?

 Using illness onset data, traceback information, and harvesting dates and locations, current evidence indicates the romaine responsible for this outbreak was harvested in the Central Coast growing regions of northern and central California.
-Romaine harvested from locations other than the Central Coast growing regions of northern and central California identified by the traceback investigation does not appear to be related to the current outbreak.
+On December 13, FDA narrowed the warning to romaine lettuce from Santa Barbara, Monterey, and San Benito counties.
+Romaine harvested from locations other than these counties does not appear to be related to the current outbreak.
 For example, romaine lettuce harvested from areas that include, but are not limited to the desert growing region near Yuma, the California desert growing region near Imperial County and Riverside County, the state of Florida, and Mexico, does not appear to be related to the current outbreak.
 Additionally, there is no evidence hydroponically- and greenhouse-grown romaine is related to the current outbreak.

 What products are covered by this label from the produce supplier?

 This recommendation includes any and all products that use any form of romaine lettuce (including baby romaine and red romaine).

 Does the labeling program for the produce industry apply to other leafy greens?

 At this time, the approach is limited to products containing all forms of romaine lettuce.

 What is this new labeling initiative for packages/boxes of romaine lettuce?